Sahibzada Muhammad Ishaq Zaffar: Early life

 Born on 12 September 1944 in Bani Hafiz, a village of Hattian Bala, Azad Kashmir.
-Zaffar belonged to the spiritual family of Bani Hafiz, Hattian Bala which produced saints and spiritual leaders which are quiet well known in the locality.
+Zaffar belonged to the spiritual family of Bani Hafiz, Hattian Bala which produced saints and spiritual leaders which are quite well known in the locality.
 His father's name was Hafiz Abdul Latif.
-Hafiz Jamal ud din was his great grand father.
+Hafiz Jamal ud din was his great-grandfather.
 Hafiz Abdul Qudoos was his uncle.
-Zaffar was born as an orphan, and raised by his uncle Hafiz Mian Muhammad Yunus, a local Sufi saint whose tomb is now a shrine in the village.
+Zaffar was born an orphan, and raised by his uncle Hafiz Mian Muhammad Yunus, a local Sufi saint whose tomb is now a shrine in the village.

 Education

 Zaffar matriculated from Chikar Tehsil of Muzaffarabad (now in Hattian Bala) and then went to Karachi to study law.
 He also earned his master's degree in political science and Urdu from Karachi University.